baladon-lucas-pardinas/SyntaxGrammar-es-gn/readme.md

 Translate the parsed syntax trees from Spanish to Guarani, applying syntactic transfer rules.
 This step utilizes a custom unification algorithm, generating translated sentence pairs and tracking the original sentence indices.

+Navigate to `grammar/guarani`, then run:

 `python -m translate.translate_ancora ../ancora/v9/trees.txt rules-ancora.json -o ../ancora/v9/translations.csv --indices ../ancora/v9/indices.csv > ../ancora/v9/untranslated.csv`

 * The indices for the successfully translated pairs will be stored in <indices-filename>_out.csv, in the original indices file's directory.

-4. Embed Translations into Original Sentences
+### 4. Embed Translations into Original Sentences

 Finally, embed the translated Guarani subsentences back into their original positions within the monolingual corpus' sentences.
 This final step integrates the translations to produce a partially translated corpus, akin to a sort of articial code-switching scenario.

+Navigate to `grammar/ancora`, then run:

 `python embed-guarani.py --indices v9/indices_out.csv --extracted extracted-3.csv --translations v9/translations.csv --output v9/output.csv`